How to Track SEO Rankings with Google Analytics

 That’s it!

-We hope you liked our article on how to track SEO rankings with Google Analytics in WordPress.
+We hope you liked our article on how to track SEO data with Google Analytics in WordPress.
 You may also want to look at our list of best SEO plugins and how to track user engagement in WordPress using Google Analytics.

-And don’t forget to follow us on Twitter, Facebook and YouTube for more helpful Google Analytics tips.
+And don’t forget to follow us on Twitter, Facebook, and YouTube for more helpful Google Analytics tips.